nedostatoksna/currency-exchange-project/README.md

 # Currency Exchange App

 This project is a currency exchange website built using JavaScript, HTML, and CSS with responsive design.
 The website allows users to exchange currencies and displays information about the latest currency exchange operations in the "Latest Applications" section, the data is stored in Local Storage.
+You can view a live demo of the project here: [https://nedostatoksna.github.io/currency-exchange-project/].

 ## Features